-By day a software developer, Bob Woodbury is a Tahoma Robotics Club software development mentor by night.
-Asked why he likes working with our club, he says: “There’s nothing else like it.
+By day a software developer, Bob Woodbury was a Tahoma Robotics Club software development mentor by night.
+When asked why he likes working with our club, he said: “There’s nothing else like it.
 Our club’s robots are very competitive, and the program is intellectually challenging — there is no high school sport more exciting than a FIRST robotics tournament.”
-He has helped the club develop software to scout other teams’ strengths and weaknesses during competition.
-As a mentor on the Robotics Team, Mr. Woodbury is a key player in our success and is greatly appreciated.
+He helped the club develop software to scout other teams’ strengths and weaknesses during competition.
+As a mentor on the Robotics Team, Mr. Woodbury was a key player in our success and is greatly appreciated.
 Unfortunately we lost Bob Woodbury.
 He will forever be missed.